-Rep. Steve Scalise back in intensive care
+Rep. Steve Scalise back in intensive care unit

 His condition is listed as serious, according to the statement.

-Scalise, the Republican House majority whip who represents Louisiana, was critically injured during a shooting by a lone gunman at the GOP baseball team's practice for a charity game June 14.
-He had been released from the MedStar Washington Hospital Center's intensive care unit less than two weeks ago.
+Scalise, the Republican House majority whip who represents Louisiana, was critically injured when a man shot him during the GOP baseball team's practice for a charity game June 14.

+Scalise sustained a single gunshot wound to his left hip and suffered "significant damage" to his blood vessels, bones and some internal organs, his doctor said last month.

+The congressman's condition subsequently improved, and he was released from the MedStar Washington Hospital Center's intensive care unit less than two weeks ago.

-Another update is expected Thursday, according to his office.
+Another update on Scalise is expected Thursday, according to his office.

+During the shooting at the congressional baseball practice, the gunman injured Scalise, congressional staffer Zach Barth, Tyson Foods lobbyist Matt Mika and two members of the Capitol Police force, Crystal Griner and David Bailey.